Hiking Peru’s Inca Trail: A 4-Day Trek to Machu Picchu

 We woke up to some strange animal sounds.
 When I unzipped our tent, I discovered a bunch of llamas right outside.
 It’s not every day that llamas startle you awake.

-Today, we conquered our third and final pass — the Phuyupatamarca Pass.
-The entire hike had been beautiful, but I must say, today may have been the most stunning.
-We trekked through lush forests and explored Inca sites like Phuyupatamarcas (Town in the Cloud), Intipata (Terrace of the Sun), and Wiñay Wayna (Forever Young) along the way.
+Today, we crossed our third and final pass, Phuyupatamarca.
+While the entire hike had been beautiful, today’s stretch might have been the most breathtaking.
+The trail took us through lush forests and past incredible Inca sites, including Phuyupatamarca (Town in the Cloud), Intipata (Terrace of the Sun), and Wiñay Wayna (Forever Young).

 You can’t help but feel a strong connection to the ancient Inca civilization and appreciation for the dedication and skill needed to create such an extraordinary trail.